thruthesky/site/README.md

 ## TODO

-* cache teacher list for 2 hours. schedule table for 30 minutes.
+* branch opton.
+  * branch admin page for student, reservation/cancellation, payment, share.

 * Forum functionality and live chat design.
   * When a student leave a question/comment, we begin to chat.